apigee-127/a127-samples/quota-example/README.md

 ## Related information

-For a comparison of rate limiting policies, see Comparing rate limit policies on the Apigee-127 documentation wiki.
+For a comparison of rate limiting policies, see [Rate limiting](https://github.com/apigee-127/a127-documentation/wiki/Rate-limiting-comparison.md) on the Apigee-127 documentation wiki.